 Under most laws, PII is illegal to collect, use, or store without the owner's explicit consent.
 (Sometimes there are legal exceptions.)

 The GDPR became enforceable in 2018 and it applies to the use of PII of residents within the European Economic Area (EEA).
-It's worth noting that the GDPR's web scraping regulation doesn't cover data, which has been anonymized.

 Essentially, the important thing to keep in mind is that the GDPR has regulations covering the protection of PII when it is acquired by data controllers and then passed to data processors.
 (This includes the cloud.)